builtbycyun/builtbycyun/README.md

 ---

-I'm a CS grad passionate about building tools that **automate work**, **leverage AI**, and **help people land jobs**.
+I'm a CS graduate from the University of Maryland, College Park passionate about building tools that **automate work**, **leverage AI**, and **help people land jobs**.
 I combine practical engineering with fast-moving technologies to create projects that solve real problems.

 ---